Amanda Seyfried

-Amanda Michelle Seyfried (/ˈsaɪfrɛd/ SY-fred; born December 3, 1985) is an American actress.
-Born and raised in Allentown, Pennsylvania, she began modeling at age 11 and ventured into acting at 15, with recurring roles as Lucy Montgomery on the CBS soap opera As the World Turns (1999–2001) and Joni Stafford on the ABC soap opera All My Children (2003).
-She came to prominence for her feature film debut in the teen comedy Mean Girls (2004), and her recurring roles as Lilly Kane on the CW/Hulu television series Veronica Mars (2004–2006) and Sarah Henrickson on the HBO drama series Big Love (2006–2011).
+Amanda Michelle Seyfried (/ˈsaɪfrɛd/ SY-fred; born December 3, 1985) is an American actress and singer.
+Her accolades include a Primetime Emmy Award and a Golden Globe Award, as well as a nomination for an Academy Award.
+Named one of the 100 most influential people in the world by Time in 2022, her films as a leading actress have grossed over $2.4 billion worldwide.

-Seyfried has appeared in a number of films, including Mamma Mia!
-(2008) and its sequel Mamma Mia!
-Here We Go Again (2018), Jennifer's Body (2009), Dear John (2010), Letters to Juliet (2010), Red Riding Hood (2011), In Time (2011), Les Misérables (2012), A Million Ways to Die in the West (2014), Ted 2 (2015), and First Reformed (2017).
+Seyfried began acting at age 15, with a recurring role as Lucy Montgomery in the CBS soap opera As the World Turns (1999–2001), and in All My Children as Joni Stafford.
+She rose to prominence as Karen Smith in the teen comedy Mean Girls (2004), later transitioning into dramatic television with her role as Sarah Henrickson in HBO's Big Love (2006–2011).
+She expanded her career acting in the musical Mamma Mia!
+(2008) and its sequel, Mamma Mia!
+Here We Go Again (2018), the horror comedy Jennifer's Body (2009), the romance drama Dear John (2010) and the romantic comedy Letters to Juliet (2010).

-She received critical acclaim for her portrayal of Marion Davies in David Fincher's biopic Mank (2020), earning nominations for the Academy Award and Golden Globe Award for Best Supporting Actress.
-For her starring role as Elizabeth Holmes in the drama miniseries The Dropout (2022), she won a Golden Globe and Primetime Emmy Award for Outstanding Lead Actress.
-Time named her one of the 100 most influential people in the world in 2022.
+For her portrayal of Marion Davies in David Fincher's biopic drama Mank (2020), she earned nominations for the Academy Award and Golden Globe Award for Best Supporting Actress.
+She played Elizabeth Holmes in the Hulu limited series The Dropout (2022) earning a Golden Globe Award and Primetime Emmy Award for Outstanding Lead Actress.
+Her other dramatic film roles include Cosette in Les Misérables (2012), Linda Lovelace in Lovelace (2013), a pregnant parishioner in First Reformed (2017), and Ann Lee in The Testament of Ann Lee (2025).

-Early life and education
+Early life

-Amanda Michelle Seyfried was born on December 3, 1985, in Allentown, Pennsylvania.
-Her mother, Ann Seyfried (née Sander) is an occupational therapist, and her father, Jack Seyfried, is a pharmacist.
-She is of mostly German descent with smaller amounts of English, Scots-Irish, and Welsh ancestry.
-She has an older sister, Jennifer Seyfried, who is a musician in the Philadelphia rock band Love City.
+Amanda Michelle Seyfried was born in Allentown, Pennsylvania, on December 3, 1985.
+Her mother, Ann Seyfried (née Sander), was an occupational therapist, and her father, Jack Seyfried, was a pharmacist.
+Seyfried is of German ancestry, and has an older sister, Jennifer, who was a musician and member of a rock band.
+Seyfried started modeling at age eight, signing with Image International in Allentown and later with Pro Model in Bethlehem.

-Seyfried attended William Allen High School in Allentown, graduating in 2003.
-She subsequently enrolled at Fordham University in New York City in the fall of 2003, but chose not to attend after being offered a role in the 2004 film Mean Girls.
+Seyfried attended William Allen High School, a large public school in Allentown.
+There, she pursued art and piano lessons and was involved in high school theater productions.
+She also expressed an interest in singing.
+She enrolled at Fordham University in New York City in 2003, but chose not to attend after being offered a leading role in the film Mean Girls (2004).